Health Education Framework Information for Families

 Will there be curriculum changes next year?

-Any changes in curriculum, or instruction, would be reflective of parent input and open to parent review and comment.
+Any changes in curriculum and/or instruction would be reflective of parent input and open to parent review and comment.
 All curriculum must be approved by the Board of Education and if changing the curriculum is recommended, the earliest new curriculum could be implemented would be during the 2021 – 2022 school year.

 Does the District have to adopt a new health education curriculum, because of the new Health Framework?